ZupIT/beagle-docs/content/en/backend/customization/beagle-framework.md

 ### Step 5: Create a `Filter` that uses the `BeagleCacheHandler`

-Now, you need to create an `BeagleCacheHandler` instance and call the `handleCache method` for it.
-This instance can accept a string list that represents a regex's endpoint to not be stored in cache.
+Now, you need to create a `BeagleCacheHandler` instance and call the `handleCache method` for it.
+This instance can accept a string list that represents a regex's endpoint to not be stored in the cache.

 They must be a valid `java.util.regex.Pattern`.
-The handleCache parameters are described below.
-This filter returns a transformed response:
+The handleCache parameters are described below and this filter returns a transformed response, check it out:

 | Parameter          | Description                                                         |
 | :----------------- | :------------------------------------------------------------------ |